Cluster Munition Ban Policy

 The Hellenic Republic (Greece) has not acceded to the Convention on Cluster Munitions.

-Greece abstained from voting on a UN General Assembly (UNGA) resolution in December 2017, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-In 2015 and 2016, Greece also abstained from the vote on previous UNGA resolutions promoting the convention and also endorsed previous joint statements with other EU member states that have not joined the convention.
+Greece abstained from voting on a UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible” in December 2019.
+It has abstained from the vote on this annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Greece is a State Party to the Mine Ban Treaty.
 Greece is also party to the Convention on Conventional Weapons.

-A government official informed the Monitor in 2012 that Greece has never used cluster munitions.
+A government official told the Monitor in 2012 that Greece has never used cluster munitions.

 In 2013, a Greek defense blog reported on “intense debate” by the General Staff of the Greek armed forces over procurement efforts to modernize the country’s ammunition for the M270 Multiple Launch Rocket System (MLRS) due to the apparent requirement that Greece “select and implement a solution…required by international treaty to ban cluster munitions.”